 The ABU flagship initiative moves to Maldives for its seventh edition of facilitating broad interaction between key players in climate change adaptation and Disaster Risk Reduction.
 Since the last in-person summit held in Kathmandu in 2019, the world had changed dramatically due to the COVID 19 pandemic.
 Although it wiped out millions of lives and grounded the world for two years, the virus also enhanced the trust in science in general, including the climate science.
 The pandemic also re-established the trust in media as a reliable source of information which saves lives.

-After the pandemic, there is a widely shared sentiment that governments, international organisation and NGOs should actively support putting the media on the frontline of climate change adaptation and saving lives.
-That is the most efficient and cost-effective way of making climate action and disaster preparedness everybody’s business.
+After the pandemic, there is a widely shared consensus that governments, international organisations and NGOs should put media on the frontline of climate change adaptation.
+That is the most efficient and cost-effective way of making climate action and disaster prevention everybody’s business.